coder/docs/admin/templates.md

 description: Learn how to manage your workspace templates.
 ---

-The **Templates** tab features options that control the behavior of workspace templates, which are the basis of
+The **Templates** tab features options that control the behavior of [workspace templates](../workspaces/workspace-templates/index.md).
-[workspace templates](../workspaces/workspace-templates/index.md).

 ## Enabling workspace templates